karmada-io/website/docs/userguide/scheduling/cluster-resources.md

 ## Cluster Resource Modeling

+In the scheduling progress, the `karmada-scheduler` now makes decisions as per a bunch of factors, one of the factors is the resource details of the cluster.
+Now Karmada has two different scheduling behaviors based on cluster resources.
+One of them is general cluster modeling, another one is customized cluster modeling.

 ### General Cluster Modeling

-### Customized Cluster Modeling

-#### Background

-In the scheduling progress, the `karmada-scheduler` now makes decisions as per a bunch of factors, one of the factors is the resource details of the cluster.
+#### Start to use General Cluster Resource Models

 For the purpose above, we introduced `ResourceSummary` to the [Cluster API](https://github.com/karmada-io/karmada/blob/master/pkg/apis/cluster/types.go).